 The death of a family member is always stressful and it is important to get good advice.
 Please feel free to call us for a free consultation.
 We have Spanish speaking staff available to assist you.

 Eric Parker is an attorney with the law firm of Stotis & Baird, Chartered.
+Eric’s office is in Chicago, but he routinely meets with clients in the Chicago suburbs, including Evanston, Wilmette, Skokie, Glenview, Lincolnwood.
 The firm represents families in estate, probate, guardianship, wills, trusts and elder law matters.
-You can reach Eric at firstname.lastname@example.org.
+You can reach Eric at email@example.com.
 Get more information about the firm at www.stotisandbaird.com.
-For help in Spanish call 312-461-1000 ext.
-44 or ask for Carol.